thomis/eventhub-processor2/README.md

       # at the end return one of
       message # return message if sucessfull processing

-      # or if you have multiple messages to return to the event_hub.inbound queue
+      # or if you have multiple messages to return to event_hub.inbound queue
       [ message, new_message1, new_message2]

-      # or if there is no message to return the event_hub.inbound queue
+      # or if there is no message to return to event_hub.inbound queue
       nil # [] works as well
     end
   end